 We do not expect students on distance learning provision to need help from the bursary fund because they do not have the kinds of costs the bursary is intended to cover (travel, equipment, and uniforms, for example).
 In the rare instances where an such a student does require financial help, the college may be able to provide support in-kind.
-An example could be providing a temporary travel pass to attend exams.
+An example could be providing a temporary travel pass to attend exams if living 1.5+ miles from the campus where attending the exam.